William Gardiner (botanist): Life

-William Gardiner was born in Dundee, at Overgate, on the 13th of July 1808.
+William Gardiner was born in Dundee, at Overgate, on 13 July 1808.
 According to Lawley, his mother sold pottery, while his father, William senior, was a weaver, gardener, botanist and poet.
 William junior's grandfather, James Gardiner, was also a weaver.
 He received little education as a child, but learned how to read and write.

 At the age of 10, William was apprenticed to an umbrella-maker.
 After completing his apprenticeship, he joined the business of a Mr George Robertson, another umbrella maker and hosier.
 Umbrella-making became his primary source of income until the 1840s when he became a full-time plant collector.

 Wanting to continue his education, he took evening classes on botany.
 He regularly visited natural localities around Dundee to fuel his botanical passion.
 This was early in the mornings or in the evening at the end of his workday.

 William Gardiner junior died on the 21st of June 1852 at the age of 43 after suffering a fever.